 The new Medical School at Edge Hill University will train Physician Associates from 2019.
 Health Education England have commissioned the Medical School to train 30 students per annum on a two-year postgraduate programme.
 Along with the MBChB degree training doctors, the Physician Associate programme will run at the University’s Ormskirk Campus.

 Physician Associates are generalist healthcare professionals with medical training who work alongside doctors as part of a multidisciplinary team.
 Working under the supervision of doctors, Physician Associates carry out many similar tasks such as taking medical histories, examining patients, diagnosing illness and planning and managing treatment.
 The number of Physician Associates across the UK is increasing, with job roles in a variety of settings including GP surgeries, accident and emergency departments, and inpatient medical and surgical wards.
 The programme will be recruiting graduates in life sciences with some healthcare experience.
-Details regarding application will be published on the Medical School website in due course.

 Professor Clare Austin, Director of Medical Education said: